2heal1/openai-apps-sdk-examples/README.md

 ![more-chatgpt](https://github.com/user-attachments/assets/26852b36-7f9e-4f48-a515-aebd87173399)

 You can then invoke tools by asking something related.
-For example, for the Pizzaz app, you can ask "What are the best pizzas in town?".
+For example, for the Pizzaz app, you can ask "Show me the pizza list".

 ## Next steps